zpuckeridge/blog/posts/should-we-forgive-ourselves.md

 slug: should-we-forgive-ourselves
 date: "2020-11-12"
 tags: Faith
-description: Well - the answer isn't as cut or dry as many may believe...
-It's incredibly important to remember that there is no condemnation for those who are in Christ Jesus.
+description: There is no condemnation for those who are in Christ Jesus, dwelling on our sin or shortcomings benefits no one.
 socialImage: images/worship.jpg
 ---